ruellm/Scopic3DViewer/README.md

 - Camera navigation by dragging mouse : (pan, rotate, zoom).
 Rotate center rotate at a center of an imaginary target computed as: position + look vector * distance.
 Distance is precomputed.
 - Supports Ambient and Diffuse lighting as well as Diffuse (as object color) for material.
 No specular material.
 - Cube shapes (and other shapes in the future) are cloned on render to optimized rendering.
 We do not create vertices and GPU buffers during addition to scene.
+- Cubes/Shapes are created infront of the camera look vector * default distance (computed at approx distance = 10).
 - Default light is attached to the camera position.
 Moving the camera moves the light.
 - shaders are loaded from file, therefore 'shaders' folder should be copied to the build directory during execution.
 - No scale and rotation support of objects. size of cube is 10x10 (laid out in -5 to 5 in vertices).